 We have developed the Human Resources Policy to govern compensation, dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination and other benefits and welfare, in accordance with relevant employment rules and regulations stipulated in the Employment Ordinance (Cap.
 57) and Employees' Compensation Ordinance (Cap.
 282) of Hong Kong.
 Our Human Resources Policy is regularly reviewed and updated to ensure compliance with the latest labour laws and regulations, while Human Resources Department will strictly adhere to such Policy by imposing adequate internal controls in their operations.

-During the Reporting Period, the composition of our employees by gender is as below:
+During the Reporting Period, the composition of our employees in this reporting year are stated below: